-At the Podiatry Practice Brisbane, one of the most common complaints I have with my female patients is that they can’t fit their orthotics in high heel shoes.
+At the Podiatry Practice Brisbane, one of the most common complaints we have with female patients is that they can’t fit their orthotics in high heel shoes.
 Although they may be happy with the symptomatic relief they are getting from their standard devices, they simply don’t fit into their dress shoes and sandals.

 Let’s face it, shoes are something that most women love, and to limit yourself to only one or two pairs does seem unreasonable.
 I am known to wear high heels to work because the outfit I’m wearing looks better with a shoe with a heel.
 It’s always amusing watching the look on my patients faces when they see their podiatrist wearing orthotics in high heels.
 Not something they expect at all!